Chart Color Schemes

 Wolli Creek's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Wolli Creek shows excellent health outcomes across all age groups, with very low prevalence of common health conditions.
+Wolli Creek shows excellent health outcomes, with a very low prevalence of common health conditions across all age groups.

-The area has a private health cover rate of approximately 52%, which is higher than the average for SA2 areas (~6,478 people).
-Asthma and mental health issues are the most prevalent conditions, affecting 4.0% and 3.8% of residents respectively.
-88.6% of residents report no medical ailments, compared to 77.5% in Greater Sydney.
-Only 4.2% of Wolli Creek's population is aged 65 and over (524 people), lower than the 16.4% in Greater Sydney.
-Senior health outcomes align with those of the general population.
+Its private health cover rate stands at approximately 52%, higher than the average SA2 area (~6,478 people).
+The most prevalent medical conditions are asthma and mental health issues, affecting 4.0% and 3.8% of residents respectively.
+A total of 88.6% of residents report having no medical ailments, compared to 77.5% in Greater Sydney.
+Wolli Creek has a lower proportion of seniors aged 65 and over at 4.2% (524 people), compared to the 16.4% in Greater Sydney.
+Despite this, health outcomes among seniors in Wolli Creek align with those of the general population.

 Frequently Asked Questions - Health